TONK TOURISM GUIDE:

 The Arabic & Persian Research Institute: Houses a superb collection of Arabic & Persian manuscripts, some of them lavishly ornamented with gold, rubies, emeralds and pearls.
 The Nawabs of Tonk were avid book lovers and collectors.
 In the nineteenth and early decades of the present century, they built up a large collection of rare and magnificent manuscripts and books in Arabic and Persian. more…

 Toda Rai Singh Town: Surrounded by hills, the picturesque town of Toda Raisingh is situated in Tonk district.
 It is an ancient town of archaeological significance.
-In earlier times, it was also known as Takshakagadha or Takshakpur, Todapattan, Ishtikapur, etc. Founded by the Nagas in or around 4th century, this town was also ruled by Yuhilas of Chatsu and Chauhans of Ajmer.
+In earlier times, it was also known as Takshakagadha or Takshakpur, Todapattan, Ishtikapur, etc. Founded by the Nagas in or around the 4th century, this town was also ruled by Yuhilas of Chatsu and Chauhans of Ajmer.

 In 15th & 16th centuries, it was the capital of Solanki Rajputs.
 The town got its present name from Rail Singh Sisodia, the famous ruler of this place.
 He was a Mughal ‘Mansabdar’ during the reign of Shahjahan.
-Toda Rai Singh is blessed with glorious historical past as well as rich cultural heritage.
+Toda Rai Singh is blessed with a glorious historical past as well as a rich cultural heritage.

 Sunheri Kothi: The golden mansion is the focal point of Tonk.
 A fairly ordinary monument from outside, the interior is richly ornamented with stained glass, mirrors, stucco and gilt.
 Other interesting buildings are those built to accommodate the British officers.